oddy/b3/wire_format.md

 These are in rough order of priority.
 * Simplicity & Correctness -> Security
 * Interoperability & Compatibility (forward & backward)
+* Easy to install and use (no 3rd party libraries)
 * Flexibility
 * Compactness
 * Performance